 February 19th…“WHAT DO YOU REMEMBER AS YOUR FAVORITE SUBJECT IN HIGH SCHOOL?”

 From the time I was a toddler listening to my mother sing hymns in church, I have always had a love for music and singing.
-As I matured through my young years, I became especially impressed with the power and majestic expression of excellent choral music.
+As I matured through my young years, I became especially impressed with the power and majestic expression of the human voice through excellent choral music.
 As I settled into my new life in southwest Washington State, I entered my High School years there at Battle Ground High School in Battle Ground, Washington.
 I was keen to observe their wonderful choral department and paid attention to the man who directed them so well.

 Mr. Orrell Peru had an aura about him that quietly commanded respect and allegiance.
 Like a magnet, he drew me to his persona and integrity.
 In my Freshman year, I could not muster the courage to attempt an audition to try to be a part of Mr. Peru’s fine choral department.
 Instead, as a member of the audience, I would look forward to observing how he led his choir performances.
 He conducted these young voices with a regal, yet humble manner that you could tell was reciprocated by the young members of his entourage.
 As a choir, they sensed his loving authority and responded to his direction in an obedient joy of song.